JonasHellrigl/JonasArduinoLibrarys/README.md

 # jonas-arduino-librarys
-Some Botched Arduino Librarys that don't make sense
+Some Botched Arduino Librarys that don't make sense made by an TFO'ler

 # Include
 To include the librarys into your Arduino Project just copy this into your platform.io file